ven01z/foundry-fund-me-f23/README.md

 forge snapshot
 ```

-This creates or updates:
+This creates or updates a file called:

 ```text
 .gas-snapshot
 ```

-Gas snapshots help compare gas usage after changing the contract.
+Gas snapshots help compare gas usage before and after making changes to the contract.

-For example, you can compare whether a new version of `withdraw()` uses more or less gas than the previous version.
+For example, they can help determine whether a new version of `withdraw()` uses more or less gas.

 ## Chisel

-Chisel is Foundry's interactive Solidity tool.
+Chisel is Foundry's interactive Solidity command-line tool.

-Start it with:
+Start Chisel with:

 ```bash
 chisel
 ```

-You can use it to quickly experiment with Solidity:
+You can use it to experiment with Solidity expressions:

 ```solidity
 uint256 cat = 1;